TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/industrial_comms/ethercat_slave.md

 ## Hardware Requirements

 - Sitara Processor with PRU-ICSS IP and EtherCAT support
-- ESC implementation makes use of one instance of the available 8 HW spinlock(0 to 7).
+- Current implementation uses only Spinlock 0.
 Spinlocks 1 to 7 are free for use.
 - HW signals required to implement EtherCAT slave functionality is shown below, this info needs to be used in conjunction with [SYSCONFIG](https://www.ti.com/tool/SYSCONFIG):
 <table>
 <tr>